antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 * `width` - the node's width in the editor.
 * `twoColumn` - boolean value.
   If set to `true`, then input and output sockets are both rendered in the top part of the node and properties are displayed below.
+* `subgraph` - Optional field defining the ID of subgraph that this node represents

 ##### Property